-\10.
-Spiritualism, if true, furnishes such proofs of the existence of ethereal beings, and of their power to act upon matter, as must revolutionise philosophy.
-It demonstrates the actuality of forms of matter, and modes of being, before inconceivable; it demonstrates mind without brain, and intelligence disconnected from what are termed a material body; and, it thus cuts away all presumption against our continued existence after the physical body is disorganised and dissolved.
+110. Spiritualism, if true, furnishes such proofs of the existence of ethereal beings, and of their power to act upon matter, as must revolutionise philosophy.
+It demonstrates the actuality of forms of matter and modes of being before inconceivable; it demonstrates mind without brain, and intelligencedisconnected from what we know as the material body; and it thus cuts away all presumption against our continued existence after the physical body is disorganised and dissolved.
 Yet more, it demonstrates, as completely as the fact can be demonstrated, that the so-called dead are still alive; that our friends are still with us, though unseen, and guide and strengthen us when, owing to absence of proper conditions, they cannot make their presence known.
 It thus furnishes that proof of a future life which so many crave, and for want of which so many live and die in anxious doubt, so many in positive disbelief.
+How valuable is the certainty gained by spiritual communications may be gathered from what was said to a friend of mine by a clergyman who had witnessed the modern phenomena:-"Death is a different thing to me now from what it ever has been; from the greatest depression because of the death of my sons I am full of confidence and cheerfulness; I am a changed man."
+This is the effect of modern Spiritualism on a man who had all that a belief in Christianity could give him before; and this is the answer to those who ask, "What use is it?"
+It substitutes a definite, real, and practical conviction for a vague, theoretical, and unsatisfying faith.
+It furnishes actual knowledge on a matter of vital importance to all men, and as to which the wisest men and most advanced thinkers have held, and still hold, that no knowledge was attainable.

-\ This paragraph did not appear in the article, as published in the Fortnightly Review, but its omission was a great oversight, as it is essential to a complete sketch of the "teachings" of Spiritualism.
+1 This paragraph did not appear in the article as published in the Fortnightly Review, but its omission was a great oversight, as it is essential to a complete sketch of the "teachings" of Spiritualism.